greg-js/arch-wiki-md-repo/wiki/_content/english/R.md

 ## Adding a graphical frontend to R

-The linux version of R does not include a graphical user interface.
+R does not include a point-and-click graphical user interface for statistics or data manipulation.
 However, third-party user interfaces for R are available, such as R commander and RKWard.

 ### R Commander frontend